fidel-makatia/EdgeAI_Raspi5/README.md

 - Always use proper isolation between Raspberry Pi GPIO (3.3V) and mains voltage devices
 - Consider using optocouplers for additional safety

-You can copy this directly into your README!
-The pin assignments are clearly defined in the code and this table makes it easy to wire up the hardware.
 ## 🤝 Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue for improvements or bug reports.